BusisiwePieterson/Shell_Scripting/README.md

 - Shortcuts

     There is a shortcut provided by a shell script for a system command where command options, environment settings or post processing apply.
 This still allows the shortcut script to act as a Unix command.
-## Introduction to Shell and User Input
+## Introduction to Shell Scripting and User Input

 Shell scripts can be written in either a code editor like VSCode or you can use nano/ vim.
 Since we want to keep our scripts we will be using VSCode.